294.87 acres in Wilson County, Texas

 Personal Property - None

-Minerals - Negotiable up to 10% OF current mineral rights depending on price.
+Minerals - See above.
+10% minerals available at $100 per acre above surface price.
 The minerals are not under lease.